Bayesian tomography using polynomial chaos expansion and deep generative networks: Application to GPR crosshole travel time tomography

-We also consider histograms of SSIM values in the posterior distributions provided by the five inversion schemes considered above.
-Fig. \ref{fig:012} shows how the VAE-PCE posterior has low similarity with the reference model, with the maximum SSIM value being below 0.5.
-Closer proximity is found among samples obtained using the Global-PCA-PCE approach, a trend that is further improved when considering the the Local-PCA-PCE scheme that shows some overlap with the results of the reference eikonal inversion.
-Note again that the FDTD Local-PCA-PCE algorithm is similar to the Local-PCA-PCE scheme, and thus the eikonal-based strategy, in this analysis as well.
-This can be further appreciated by looking at random posterior realizations for each of the inversion strategies discussed above (see Fig. \ref{fig:013}).
+We also consider histograms of SSIM values in the corresponding posterior distributions (Fig. \ref{fig:012}).
+The VAE-PCE posterior has low similarity with the reference model, with the maximum SSIM value being below 0.5.
+Closer proximity is found among samples obtained using the Global-PCA-PCE approach, a trend that is further improved when considering the Local-PCA-PCE scheme that shows some overlap with the results of the reference eikonal inversion.
+Note again that the statistics of the FDTD Local-PCA-PCE algorithm is again similar to the Local-PCA-PCE scheme.
+These findings can be further appreciated by considering random posterior realizations for each of the inversion strategies (see Fig. \ref{fig:013}).